derekmorash/New-Portfolio/_posts/2016-05-08-javascript-json-search.md

 For each record in the data we want to check if the city or the state of the record matches our RegExp.
 We check this by using the Javascript search method on the record.

 For the city we take the data record at the specific key the loop is at, and search the city object for "myExp". "(data[key].city.search(myExp) != -1)" If this does NOT return a "-1" then that means the expression matches.
-Then we use || to if the city OR state gives a match.
+Then we use two pipes, "\|\|", to indicate if the city OR state gives a match.

 {% highlight javascript %}
 else {